panyapoc/aws-quickstart/messaging-node/sqs.md

 ## 4. Using Dead-letter Queues (DLQ)

+### Background

 "Dead Letter Queue – An SQS queue that will receive the messages which were not successfully processed after maximum number of receives by consumers."

 "Because Amazon SQS is a distributed system, there's no guarantee that the consumer actually receives the message (for example, due to a connectivity issue, or due to an issue in the consumer application).
 Thus, the consumer must delete the message from the queue after receiving and processing it."

-In this section, we will mimic message that has gone unprocessed (on the consumer side), and after its maximum recieves, allow it to redrive from the source queue to the dead-letter queue.
 Dead letter queues could be used to isolate messages that can't be processed for later analysis.

+### Let's do it

+In this section,

+- we will mimic message that has gone unprocessed (on the consumer side), and after its maximum receives, allow it to redrive from the source queue to the dead-letter queue.

-- **Create a SQS queue to be used as the dead-letter queue**
+**Create a SQS queue to be used as the dead-letter queue**

 - This queue should match the source queue's type
+- Best practice,
-  - Recommended best practice, Enable "Redrive allow policy" to define which source queues can use this queue as the dead-letter queue.
+  - Enable "Redrive allow policy" to define which source queues can use this queue as the dead-letter queue.

-    - SQS > The SQS Queue > Edit > Enable "Redrive allow policy" > "Redrive permission" By queue
-- **Re-configure the source queue to redrive unprocessed message to the newly created DLQ queue**
+**Re-configure the source queue to redrive unprocessed message to the newly created DLQ queue**

-  - SQS > "The Source Queue > Edit > Enable "Dead-letter queues" > Specify DLQ name and the maximum recieves
+- SQS > Queue > Edit > Enable "Dead-letter queues" > Specify DLQ name and the maximum recieves

-- **Create a new Node.js module to intentionally recieve message without deleting the message afterward**
+**Create a new Node.js module to intentionally recieve message without deleting the message afterward**

 - Expected result,
   - Message recieved by this Node.js module wouldn't be deleted and will be placed back to the queue after the visibility timeout duration,
   - When the approximate recieve count of the message is more than the maximum recieves, the message will be redrive to the dead-letter queue.
 - Based on the existing `recieveMessage` module from the previous section,
   - Remove or comment out the call to the `deleteMessage` method (indicating message has been successfully processed by the consumer)
   - Speed up the process by recieving message with surprisingly small visibility timeout
     - When receiving messages, you can also set a special visibility timeout, `VisibilityTimeout` parameter (seconds), for the returned messages without changing the overall queue timeout.
   - Log the message handle and approximate recieve count
     - The approximate recieve count is obtained by adding `ApproximateReceiveCount` to the list of `AttributeNames` in the request parameters object of recieve message API.
-      - `console.log("Pass", receiptHandle, approximateReceiveCount)`
+    - For an instance, `console.log("Pass", receiptHandle, approximateReceiveCount)`

-- **Ensure a test message is available in the source queue**
+**Ensure a test message is available in the source queue**

 - If not, send a test message (section #2)

-- **Run the Node.js module and check the message count in DLQ**
+**Run the Node.js module and check the message count in DLQ**

 - Run the module by the number of 'maximum recieves' times (per message),
 - In each execution, the console should log a unique message handle with its current approximate recieve count,
 - Once no message is returned (or when message's approximate recieve count > maximum recieves), all of the message should now be in the DLQ,
-    - Check the messages count in the DLQ queue : AWS Console > SQS > The DLQ Queue > Details section,> More > Messages available
+  - Check the messages count in the DLQ queue
+    - AWS Console > SQS > The DLQ Queue > Details section > More > Messages available

 <details>

 <summary><b>See Spoilers</b></summary>

 **In this example,**